IQDevs/Awesome-IQDevs/README.md

 # awesome-IQDevs
-A collection if IQDevs community-gathered tools and resources
+A collection of IQDevs community-gathered tools and resources

 ## General (Uncategorized)